ramzez1983/MyBodyMonitor/README.md

 ##Getting started

+This features an Angular2 application with Typescript compilation integrated with the continuous compilation of Play Scala code.
+The Typescript code is linted with `tslint`.

+To run application sbt is required.
+To run type sbt run in project directory.

 The NG2 application is the standard todomvc app.
 This Play project shows 3 ways of loading that app in the browser using Play.
 1. let the browser load the typescript files and have them compiled in the browser itself.
 This is easy to setup.
 But it makes greater computation demands on the client device.
 And it is really hard to find out about compilation errors.
 Which rather defies the added value of typed programming that typescript provides.
 This is implemented in [this html file](https://github.com/joost-de-vries/play-angular2-typescript/blob/master/app/views/index.scala.html).
 This template hasn't been ported to Angular RC4 yet.